-Supported by Bank of Montreal and the W. Garfield Weston Foundation, the Bata Shoe Museum continues to run the Step Ahead initiative, which subsidizes education programs for at-risk children.
+Supported by Bank of Montreal, the Bata Shoe Museum continues to run the Step Ahead initiative, which subsidizes education programs for at-risk children.
 Step Ahead is intended to be a long-term project committed to removing financial barriers for school children in at-risk communities.
 Click here for all the information on this exciting program!

 Pay-What-You-Can-Thursdays - Sponsored by Sun Life Financial

-The Bata Shoe Museum is pleased to announce Sun Life Financial as a new sponsor for its Pay-What-You-Can (PWYC) Thursday evening program.
+The Bata Shoe Museum is pleased to announce Sun Life Financial is once again the sponsor for its Pay-What-You-Can (PWYC) Thursday evening program.
 The PWYC program, which is open to all visitors to the Museum every Thursday between 5 pm - 8 pm, offers visitors the opportunity to experience one of Toronto's most unique attractions with a donation amount of their choice.

 Reducing Our Carbon Footprint: Earth Hour at the Bata Shoe Museum

 For the third year in a row, the Bata Shoe Museum is proud to take part in Earth Hour, a unique global initiative to help stamp out climate change and help create a more sustainable future.
-We turned out our lights for Earth Hour on Saturday, March 31st, 2012 from 8:30-9:30 pm in order to show our commitment to preserving the future as well as the past.
+We turn out our lights every year for Earth Hour in order to show our commitment to preserving the future as well as the past.
 Visit www.earthhour.org to find out how you can be a part of this important global event!